vgaonkar/Hangman/README.md

 - Has a few bugs which I haven't had time to fix.

 ###Disclaimer:
-The artwork used in this app is property of Optime Software.
+Some of the artwork used in this app (like the stick man) is property of Optime Software.
 It is used in their app (which has the same name).
 I didn't have time to design my own artwork so I used theirs after sending an email to the developers.